grand-stack/grandstack.io/docs/guide-schema.md

 }
 ```

-You can read more about the API generation process in the [neo4j-graphql.js user guide]() but here are a few observations:
+You can read more about the API generation process in the [neo4j-graphql.js user guide](neo4j-graphql-js.md#schema-augmentation).

-* _id field
-* ordering
-* pagination fields (first, offset)
-* Input fields / payload fields?

 ## Custom Queries And Mutations

-The autogenerated API gives us basic CRUD functionality, but what if we wanted to implement our own custom logic?
+The auto-generated API gives us basic CRUD functionality, but what if we wanted to implement our own custom logic?
+We have two options for implementing custom logic with neo4j-graphql:

+1. Using the`@cypher` schema directive
+2. Implementing custom resolvers

 ### Using `@cypher`

+To implement a custom `Query` field, simply include a `Query` type in your type definitions and include your custom logic in a `@cypher` directive annotated field.
+Here we use a fulltext index to perform a fuzzy text match for searching for movies:

 ```GraphQL
 type Query {